Staffwerke/vm-babysitter/README.md

 - Checks backup chain consistency for each VM, being able to detect some issues and solve them
 - Creates new full backup chains when necessary (e.g. retention policy)
 - Updates the backup chain regularly, via internal cron task
-- Rebuilds/recovers backup chains automaticaly from many disaster scenarios, including a server crash
+- Rebuilds/recovers backup chains automatically from many disaster scenarios, including a server crash
 - When backup chain gets broken, it can archive it for further restoration, or deletes it when becomes unusable
 - Syncs successful backup operations and is able to archive remote backup chain mirrors independently of local ones
 - Sends important notifications (backup start/end) and alerts to Unraid's notification system, when detected.